janis-commerce/model/README.md

 }
 ```

+ℹ️ **Note**:
+- The wildcard `*` in the field path of the `excludeFieldsInLog` static getter, is used to access properties inside arrays.
+- The wildcard `**` in the field path of the `excludeFieldsInLog` static getter, is used to access the field in any level of the object.
+- The `excludeFieldsInLog` static getter can have both field names and field paths.

-⚠️ **WARNING**:
+⚠️ **Warning**:
-- When using the wildcard `*` in the field path of the `excludeFieldsInLog` static getter, it will exclude all the fields in the path.
+- When using the wildcard `*` in the field path of the `excludeFieldsInLog` static getter, it will exclude all the fields in the log.
 - In case the field path is incorrect, it will not exclude any field.

 </details>